-Center Program and Dream Exhibition artists, Teresita Carson Valdéz, Monica Rickert-Bolter, and Cydney M. Lewis, Cecilia Beaven, will discuss their works featured in the Dream exhibition, and what it means to incorporate and transform the cultural heritage within their work and imagine the future and mobility of a cultural aesthetic for a new world.
+Center Program and Dream Exhibition artists, Teresita Carson Valdéz, Monica Rickert-Bolter, Cydney M. Lewis, and Cecilia Beaven, will discuss their works featured in the Dream exhibition, and what it means to incorporate and transform the cultural heritage within their work and imagine the future and mobility of a cultural aesthetic for a new world.
+Moderated by D. Denenge Duyst-Akpem.

 Teresita Carson (b.
 Mexico), is a Chicago-based artist working in moving image, photography, printmedia, fiber, sound and installation.
 Her films have been screened at film festivals and curated film exhibitions at the Museum of Contemporary Art of San Diego.
 Recent venues presenting Carson’s work include Adds Donna Gallery, Mana Contemporary, Sullivan Galleries, Moving Image at ACRE, Spudnik Press Collective, Czong Institute for Contemporary Art, Ugly Gallery, and Hyde Park Art Center.
 She is director of the project space INTERSECT, which exhibits and supports artists making time-based work.
 She holds a BFA from SAIC and is an MFA candidate at the University of Illinois Chicago (UIC).